mozzarellaV8/agora-marketplace/AgAssociationRules-01-prep.md

 ### Actually Discretize

 Eventually I decided to bin the prices myself (after trying by `cluster` and `interval` on previous mining sessions).
-The bins were mostly following the results of discretizing by cluster, but accounting for the inflated price frequency near zero.
+The bins were mostly following the results of discretizing by cluster, but accounting more specifically for the inflated price frequencies under $100.

 ```{R}
 # manually discretize